IT operations

 • What are microservices?
 Everything you need to know - Microservices, or microservices architecture, is an approach to the design and implementation of enterprise applications in which a large application is built from modular components or services.

 • What is configuration management?
-A comprehensive guide - Configuration management (CM) is an information governance and systems engineering process to ensure consistency among physical and logical assets in an operational environment.
+A comprehensive guide - Configuration management, or CM, is a governance and systems engineering process used to track and control IT resources, services and applications across an enterprise.

 • What is container management and why is it important? - Container management refers to a set of practices that govern and maintain containerization software.